The Emarsys SMS product is found in the Channels menu, SMS Campaigns.

 - Automation Center

 - On the SMS Campaign Settings page, the recipient source is defined as Using an Automation Center program.
-Only campaigns that are saved with this recipient source are available for selection in the Automation Center SMS node.
+Only campaigns that are saved with this recipient source and the status of which is Ready to Launch are available for selection in the Automation Center Send SMS node.

 The campaigns list